MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ### Enable or disable Shifts for specific users in your organization

 To allow or block specific users in your organization from using Shifts, make sure Shifts is turned on for your organization on the [Manage apps](../../manage-apps.md) page.
-Then create a custom app permission policy and assign it to those users.
+Then create a custom policy for app permissions and assign it to those users.
 To learn more, see [Manage app permission policies in Teams](../../teams-app-permission-policies.md).

 ### Pin Shifts to Teams